 High Availability and Scalability

-A Self-hosted Integration Runtime can be associated to multiple on-premise machines.
+A Self-hosted Integration Runtime can be associated to multiple on-premises machines.
 These machines are called nodes.
 You can have up to four nodes associated with a Self-hosted Integration Runtime.
 The benefits of having multiple nodes (on-premises machines with gateway installed) for a logical gateway are:

 - Higher availability of Self-hosted Integration Runtime so that it is no longer the single point of failure in your Big Data solution or cloud data integration with Azure Data Factory, ensuring continuity with up to 4 nodes.